howiemac/evoke6/README.md

 EVOKE is a simple and powerful python web framework with pythonic "evo" templating.

-The evoke module allows you to create twisted evoke apps (server applications) which:
+The evoke module allows you to create evoke apps, which are twisted web-server-applications which:

+- use twisted webserver (optionally proxied via apache) to serve the data
 - use mysql for data storage, and present the data to you as python objects
 - produce HTML output via evoke's own "evo" templating
-- use twisted webserver (optionally proxied via apache) to serve the data

 ## requirements

 - python3 (tested on 3.6.2)
-- linux (should work on BSD and MacOS also - but no yet tested)
+- linux (should work on BSD and MacOS also - but not yet tested)
 - mysql

 ## installation

-    pip3 install python
+    pip3 install evoke

 ## usage

-Evoke is a longstanding and stable system, that has been in use for commercial mission-critical systems since its inception in 2001.
+Evoke is a longstanding and stable system, which has been in use for commercial mission-critical systems since its inception in 2001.

 However, python packaging and automated install are a recent work in progress.